amralharazi/Stego/README.md

 * Delegate: AppDelegate and SceneDelegate files are saved here.
 * Utils: Constants, extensions, loading animation files are under this folder.
 * Model: PVD method file can be found here.
-* View&Controller: All views and their corresponding controllers are in this file.
+* Presentation: All views and their corresponding controllers are in this file.
 Each is in a different folder.

 ## Dependencies
 Cocoapods is used to manage dependencies in this app.
 Integrated dependencies are:
 * lottie-ios
 * IQKeyboardManagerSwift
 ## References
-* Prasad, S. and Kumar Pal, A. An RGB colour image steganography scheme using overlapping block-based ...
-Available at: https://royalsocietypublishing.org/doi/10.1098/rsos.161066 (Accessed: 20 June 2023).
 * Wu, D.-C. and Tsai, W.-H. (2003) A steganographic method for images by pixel-value differencing, Pattern Recognition Letters.
 Available at: https://www.sciencedirect.com/science/article/abs/pii/S0167865502004026 (Accessed: 20 June 2023).